geist-2501/leetcode/README.md

 # Leetcode Solutions

 This is the repo where I dump all my Leetcode stuff.
-The languages they are mostly solved in are Python and Java, although I'm learning Go and Rust, so they may show up sometimes.
+The languages they are mostly solved in are Python and Kotlin.

 | Problem                                                                                                                                   | Lang                                                                     | Diff   |
 |-------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------|--------|